SAP-samples/teched2025-AD166/exercises/ex5/README.md

 ### Exercise 5.4 - Display the Total Number of Sensors in Every IconTabFilter

-📋 **Action Required**: Add sensor count display to enhance user experience.
+📋 **Next Step**: Add sensor count display to enhance user experience.

 > 📖 **Context**: Your customer wishes to display the total number of sensors as well.
 For this, you can introduce the `count` property of `sap.m.IconTabFilter`.